jawooson/AI_Project_3/README.md

 3. Discuss BoW implementation in CodeSearchNet

 4. Go into how the testing is done, metrics used, methodology.
 	a.
-How is testing is done
+How is testing is done?
 	b.
 What is MRR, why does MRR need to be used here
 	c.
-Discuss why leaderboard uses NDCG
+Discuss why leaderboard uses NDCG .

 ## Some Notes on Bag of Words Model